unyt-org/uix/docs/manual/01 Getting Started.md

 > For syntax highlighting and language support (DATEX, Typescript, Deno), the <a target="_blank" href="https://marketplace.visualstudio.com/items?itemName=unytorg.datex-workbench">DATEX Workbench extension</a> can be used.

-## Running your UIX app
+## The UIX CLI
-To run your UIX app, make sure the [app.dx](./09%20Configuration.md#the-app-dx-file) configuration file exists.
+To launch your UIX application, make sure that a [app.dx](./09%20Configuration.md#the-app-dx-file) configuration file exists in the project root.
-Execute the `uix` command in the root directory of your application (where the `app.dx` is located) to initialize and run the project.
+Execute the `uix` command in the root directory of the application to initialize and run the project.

 ```bash
 uix